Health alert

 Key messages

-- People who have attended a listed exposure site during the specified dates and times should monitor for symptoms of measles and follow the instructions below.
+- New public exposure sites have been listed.
+Anyone who has visited a listed exposure site during the dates and times specified should monitor for symptoms of measles and follow the instructions provided.

 What is the issue?